 How Oral Hygiene Can Reduce Your Risk of Heart Disease

-The importance of good oral health stretches far beyond just having a radiant smile and fresh breath.
-It's an integral part of your overall health, including that of your heart.
-Research has linked oral health, particularly gum disease, to heart disease.
-This connection is based on the concept of systemic inflammation, which is common to both conditions.
+Maintaining good oral health is important for more than just a bright smile and fresh breath.
+It plays a key role in your overall health, including the health of your heart.
+Studies have shown a connection between oral health, especially gum disease, and heart disease.
+This link is related to systemic inflammation, a type of widespread body inflammation that is common to both conditions.

 Understanding the Oral-Systemic Connection